Table of Contents

 Where it might fit:

-For a postmenopausal woman with osteopenia who is already doing targeted exercise and is looking for an additional non-drug intervention, and who can afford the $995 annual cost, OsteoBoost may offer some added benefit in slowing bone loss at the spine and hips.
+For a postmenopausal woman with osteopenia who is already doing targeted exercise and is looking for an additional non-drug intervention, and who can afford the $995 cost, Osteoboost may offer some added benefit in slowing bone loss at the spine and hips.
 It should be viewed as a potential complement to, not a substitute for, a comprehensive exercise program.

 Where it should NOT be the primary strategy:

-OsteoBoost should not replace exercise, and it should not be used as a reason to decline proven pharmacological treatment if your physician recommends it for osteoporosis.
+Osteoboost should not replace exercise, and it should not be used as a reason to decline proven pharmacological treatment if your physician recommends it for osteoporosis.
 Your whole skeleton, not just your spine and hips, needs protection.

 The most effective approach to bone health remains what the evidence has consistently shown: progressive strength training, weight bearing and balance exercises, adequate nutrition (calcium, vitamin D, protein), and, when indicated, appropriate medication.
 These strategies protect your entire skeleton, reduce falls, and have decades of evidence behind them.